 - (1) General.
-An ordinance creating a historic district under Sec.
-41.10 shall do all of the following: - (a) Clearly delineate the boundaries of the historic district. - (b) Specify the rationale for creating the historic district. - (c) Identify historic resources in the historic district, including landmarks, landmark sites, and properties constructed during the district's period of significance. - (d) Meet the standards criteria identified under Sec.
-41.07(2[ks7]).10(2) - (e) Be nominated following the process as outlined in Sec.
-41.07(3). - (d) Establish development standards and guidelines for reviewing development in the district, as provided in sub.
-(2) below [ks8]. - (2) Development Standards and Guidelines.
-In any proposed ordinance under this section, the Landmarks Commission should consider including the following as standards or guidelines: - (a) Any new structure located on a lot that lies within two hundred (200) feet of a designated historic resource shall be visually compatible with that historic resource, particularly in regards to: - 1.
+An ordinance creating a historic district under sec.
+41.10 shall do all of the following: - (a) Clearly delineate the boundaries of the historic district. - (b) Specify the rationale for creating the historic district. - (c) Identify historic resources in the historic district, including landmarks, landmark sites, and properties constructed during the district's period of significance. - (d) Establish development standards and guidelines for reviewing development in the district, as provided in sub.
+(2) below. - (2) Development standards and guidelines.
+In any proposed ordinance under this section, the Landmarks Commission should consider including the following as standards or guidelines: - (a) Any new structure located on a lot that lies within 200 feet of a designated historic resource shall be visually compatible with that historic resource, particularly in regards to: - 1.
 Bulk and massing. - 2.
-In the street elevation of a structure, the facade's proportion of width to height.

-- 3. The proportions and relationships between doors and windows in the street and publicly visible facade. - 4.
+In the street elevation of a structure, the facade's proportion of width to height. - 3.
+The proportions and relationships between doors and windows in the street and publicly visible facade. - 4.
 The proportion and rhythm of solids to voids, created by openings in the facades. - 5.
 Colors and patterns used on all facades. - 6.
 The design of the roof. - 7.
 The landscape treatment. - 8.
-The texture and materials used in all facades. - (b) The existing rhythm created by existing structure masses and spaces between them shall be preserved. - (c) The amount, shape, and pattern of open spaces shall be sensitive to the character of the district. - (d) The landscape plan shall be sensitive to the individual structure, its occupants and their needs. - (e) All street facades shall blend with other structures via directional expression.
-When adjacent structures have a dominant horizontal or vertical expression, this expression shall be carried over and reflected. - (f) Architectural details should be incorporated as necessary to relate the new with the old and to preserve and enhance the historic character of the district. - (g) Gross volume, height, and other quantitative measurements of the proposed structure shall be sensitive to similar quantitative measurements of historic resources within two hundred (200) feet of the proposed structure.
+The texture and materials used in all facades. - (b) The existing rhythm created by existing structure masses and spaces between them shall be preserved. - (c) The amount, shape, and pattern of open spaces shall be sensitive to the character of the district. - (d) The landscape plan shall be sensitive to the individual structure, its occupants and their needs.